mkb2001/MyGroceriesApp/README.md

 # MyGroceriesApp
-A Groceries management cross platform application using React/ReactNative and SpringBoot
+A Groceries management cross platform application API in SpringBoot